ManuelHuber-Github/Agricultural-SandboxNL/Sentinel 1 GRD/README.md

 3) Creating netCDF files out of pickle files

+4) Introduction python script to access, manipulate and visualize the database

 More information about and explanations for all steps mentioned can be found in the Agricultural SandboxNL publication:
 "Agricultural Sandbox NL: A national-scale database of parcel-level, processed Sentinel-1 SAR data" https://eartharxiv.org/repository/view/2541/